JFWooten4/JFWooten4/sticky-notes/next-stellar-ama.md

 ## Reddit Questions

-1. What kind of communications has the SDF have with Securrency after the aquisition?
+1. How have communications been with Securrency since the aquisition?